Hardware

 <ul><li><strong>OS:</strong> Windows 10/11, macOS, or Linux.</li><li><strong>GPU:</strong> NVIDIA (Recommended).
 Some AMD and Intel GPUs may work with extra configuration.</li><li><strong>VRAM:</strong> 4GB (Minimum for basic generation).</li><li><strong>Storage:</strong> 20GB+ (Significant space needed for models and LoRAs).</li><li><strong>RAM:</strong> 16GB.</li></ul>

-The stable diffusion minimum VRAM requirements of 4GB are strictly for basic, low-resolution generation.
+The Stable Diffusion minimum VRAM requirements of 4GB are strictly for basic, low-resolution generation.
 If you want to use high-resolution models or advanced tools like ControlNet, your system needs much more overhead.

-A high-end card can churn out images in seconds, while integrated graphics might take ten minutes—if the system doesn't crash first.
-Here is how the most popular models stack up:
+A high-end card can churn out images in seconds, while integrated graphics might take ten minutes if the system doesn't crash first.

-Recommended VRAM for popular models:
+Recommended VRAM for Popular Models

 Picking the Right Stable Diffusion Model

-<ul><li>Find Stable Diffusion references, check out what models were used.</li><li>Ask a community.
-Reddit is great for that.</li><li>Try it out for yourself.</li><li>Spin up an A100 with 80GB of VRAM for $0.78/hour and start testing models in minutes.</li></ul>
+<ul><li>Find AI art references, check out what models were used.</li><li>Ask a community.
+Reddit is great for that.</li><li>Try it out for yourself.</li></ul>

 How to Run Stable Diffusion in the Cloud